joular/joularjx/README.md

 ## :package: Installation

-You can just use the provided compiled Jar package for JoularJX.
+You can just use the compiled Jar package for JoularJX.
 To get power readings, JoularJX uses [PowerJoular](https://gitlab.com/joular/powerjoular), and therefore you need to install it first.

 ## :bulb: Usage